slaser78/openidconnect/grails/docs/README.md

 ## External configuration for OpenID

-As can be seen in the OpenIDController several configuration variables are required to use an OpenID Connect service such as that from microsoft.
+As can be seen in the OpenIDMicrosoftController several configuration variables are required to use an OpenID Connect service such as that from microsoft.
 Some of these configuration variables are confident and should not be stored in the main configuration file.
 Grails allows you to store such variables in an external configuration file that is pointed to by the